Why is My Drain Still Slow After Snaking?

 A slow-draining sink or shower can be a persistent and frustrating issue, even after attempting to clear the blockage with a drain snake.
 Drain snakes are effective tools for removing clogs, but they may not always completely clear the blockage.
 In some cases, the snake may only create a passage through the clog, leaving behind debris that can accumulate and cause another blockage over time.
 If the clog is located deeper within the plumbing system, a standard drain snake may not be long enough to reach and remove the obstruction.
 Professional plumbers often have access to longer, more specialized drain snakes that can reach deeper clogs.
 There are several other reasons why your drain might still be slow after snaking:

-• Mineral Buildup: Hard water can lead to mineral buildup within the pipes, gradually narrowing the diameter and impeding water flow.
+- Mineral Buildup: Believe it or not, hard water can lead to mineral buildup within the pipes, gradually narrowing the diameter and impeding water flow.

 If you’ve attempted to snake the drain and are still experiencing slow drainage, it might be time to consider seeking professional help.
 At Plumbing Solutions, our licensed plumbers can use more advanced tools like video inspection cameras to identify the exact cause of the issue and provide a more effective solution.
 Regular maintenance, such as avoiding pouring grease down the drain and using drain screens to catch debris, can also help prevent future drainage problems.